 A closely related literature examines the effects of school start age-whether children benefit from delayed entry into kindergarten.
-Recent examples include Fredriksson and Öckert (2005), Fertig and Kluve (2005), Bedard and Dhuey (2006), Deming and Dynarski (2008), and Elder and Lubotsky (2009).
+Recent examples include Fredriksson and Öckert (2005), Fertig and Kluve (2005), Bedard and Dhuey (2006), Deming and Dynarski (2008), and Elder and Lubotsky (in press).
 A thorough survey of earlier literature on this topic is given by Stipek (2002).
 Both delayed entry and retention in kindergarten are intended to give children more time to mature.
-Together these practices shift up the age distribution in schools and cause increasing numbers of overage students in each grade over the past decades.
-They also share some interesting similarities.
-For example, boys and younger children are more frequently delayed enrollment or retained in kindergarten.
-In either case, any possible positive effects are documented to be short lived.4 Here we focus on kindergarten retention.